 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-The Albany Historic District neighborhood stands out for having an average per capita income lower than 98.9% of the neighborhoods in the United States.
+One of the unique characteristics of the Albany Historic District neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.9% of the neighborhoods in America.
 The Albany Historic District neighborhood also has a greater percentage of children living in poverty (60.0%) than found in 96.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Most American households own a car or other vehicle.
 Many own two cars or perhaps three.
 In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
 But NeighborhoodScout's analysis revealed that households in the Albany Historic District neighborhood have a highly unusual car ownership.
 41.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.2% of U.S. neighborhoods.